 Teotihuacan fun bike tour – With this tour, you get the opportunity to cycle through valleys on the outskirts of the archaeological zone.
 The views are fantastic.

-Teotihuacan Travel Tips for Best Time of the Year to Visit
+Insights on Choosing the Best Time of the Year to Visit Teotihuacan

 Truthfully, there’s no such thing as a bad time to visit Teotihuacan.
 However, January to April is considered to be the best time of the year to visit.
 These are also the months that Teotihuacan receives the highest number of tourists.